 About us and what we do

-In the summer of 2010 the Guernsey Alzheimerâ€™s Association was greatly honoured by the gift from Her Majesty of â€ťThe Queenâ€™s Award for Voluntary Serviceâ€ť Later in the year four volunteers were delighted to receive an invitation to a Garden Party at Buckingham Palace.
+Later in 2010 the Guernsey Alzheimer's Association was greatly honoured by the gift from Her Majesty of "The Queen's Award for Voluntary Service".